grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 ## Add a child policy

-Child policies are always added under the default policy and are automatically added to the end of the tree structure.
+To create a new notification policy, you need to follow its tree structure.
+New policies created on the trunk of the tree (default policy), are the tree branches.
+And, subsequently, each branch can bear their own child policies.
+This is why you will always be adding a new child policy under either the default policy, or under an existing child policy.

 If you want to choose where to position your policy, see the section on **Add a sibling policy**.

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
-1. Click **Notification policies**.
+2. Click **Notification policies**.
-1. From the **Choose Alertmanager** dropdown, select an Alertmanager.
+3. From the **Choose Alertmanager** dropdown, select an Alertmanager.
 By default, the **Grafana Alertmanager** is selected.
-1. Click **+New child policy** from the default policy.
+4. Click **+New child policy** from the default policy.
-1. In the Matching labels section, add one or more rules for matching alert labels.
+5. In the Matching labels section, add one or more rules for matching alert labels.
-1. In the **Contact point** dropdown, select the contact point to send notification to if alert matches only this specific policy and not any of the child policies.
+6. In the **Contact point** dropdown, select the contact point to send notification to if alert matches only this specific policy and not any of the child policies.
-1. Optionally, enable **Continue matching subsequent sibling nodes** to continue matching sibling policies even after the alert matched the current policy.
+7. Optionally, enable **Continue matching subsequent sibling nodes** to continue matching sibling policies even after the alert matched the current policy.
 When this option is enabled, you can get more than one notification for one alert.
-1. Optionally, enable **Override grouping** to specify the same grouping as the default policy.
+8. Optionally, enable **Override grouping** to specify the same grouping as the default policy.
 If this option is not enabled, the default policy grouping is used.
-1. Optionally, enable **Override general timings** to override the timing options configured in the group notification policy.
+9. Optionally, enable **Override general timings** to override the timing options configured in the group notification policy.
-1. Click **Save policy** to save your changes.
+10. Click **Save policy** to save your changes.

 ## Add a sibling policy